 Join our Living with Mammals survey

 Towns and cities are busy, noisy places, but it’s here that most of us live and encounter nature day-to-day.
 We know the importance of connecting to nature for our own health and wellbeing, and by monitoring wild mammals, it gives us an indication of the ‘green health’ of our communities.
-So whether you have hedgehogs under your hedge or even a pine marten on your patio, join in with Living with Mammals this autumn.
+So whether it’s hedgehogs under your hedge, squirrels in your school grounds or even a pine marten on your patio, take part in Living with Mammals.